-A diagnosis of HPP is based upon identification of characteristic signs and symptoms, a detailed patient history.
-HPP signs are revealed by a thorough clinical evaluation, and a variety of laboratory tests including routine x-ray and biochemical studies.
-Proper diagnosis of HPP is easy for physicians who are familiar or experienced with this disorder.
-However, most physicians have little or no knowledge of HPP.
+HPP is diagnosed by identifying its symptoms and complications beginning with a detailed patient history.
+HPP signs are revealed by a thorough clinical examination, and supported by routine x-rays and various laboratory tests including biochemical studies.
+HPP is often easy for physicians to identify for those familiar or experienced with this disorder.
+Understandably, however, most physicians have little or no knowledge of HPP.
 Consequently, affected individuals and families may face a frustrating delay in diagnosis.
-Now, mutation analysis of the ALPL gene is available from commercial laboratories to support a diagnosis of HPP.
+Now, genetic mutation analysis of the ALPL gene is available from commercial laboratories to support a diagnosis of HPP.

 Clinical Testing and Workup

 HPP is sometimes first suspected from routine testing of blood that includes assay of alkaline phosphatase (ALP).
 Otherwise, signs and symptoms typically lead to routine testing and the low level of ALP stands out and is recognized.
-Individuals with HPP have reduced serum alkaline phosphatase activity for their age, except for the extremely rare individual with pseudohypophosphatasia who has normal activity levels.
-Identification of deficient alkaline phosphatase activity is consistent with HPP, but not conclusive since other conditions can result in this finding.
-Additionally, some individuals who are genetic carriers of HPP, but who do not develop any symptoms of the disorder, may also have low blood ALP levels.
+Individuals with HPP have reduced serum ALP activity for their age, except for extremely rare normal ALP levels in pseudohypophosphatasia.
+Identification of deficient ALP activity is consistent with HPP, but not diagnostic since a variety of other conditions can be the cause.
+Additionally, some individuals who are genetic “carriers” of HPP, but who do not develop any symptoms may also have low blood ALP levels.

-Importantly, the range of serum ALP activity varies by age.
+Importantly, serum ALP activity varies by age.
 Healthy children normally have higher ALP levels than healthy adults.
-If the laboratory doing the testing only gives the normal range of ALP activity in adults in its report, a diagnosis of HPP in a child can be missed because the child’s ALP activity will mistakenly be believed to be normal.
+If the laboratory doing the testing only gives the normal range for adults, a diagnosis of HPP in a child can be missed because his/her ALP activity will mistakenly considered “normal”.

-In the most severe cases of HPP, specifically the perinatal and infantile forms, x-ray studies can reveal diagnostic changes within the bones.
-However, these changes may not be recognized as being associated with HPP, except by radiologists familiar with the disorder.
+In severe HPP, specifically the perinatal and infantile forms, x-ray studies involving the bones can reveal diagnostic changes of HPP.
+However, these changes may not be recognized as HPP except by radiologists familiar with HPP.